 In recent years, there has been a growing trend of people who are actively trying to reduce their exposure to social media influencers, known as ‘de-influencers’.
 While influencer PR & marketing has been a popular tactic for brands to reach their target audience, de-influencers are actively avoiding or even blocking social media influencers.
 What does this mean for organizations who want to use influencer PR to enhance their brand awareness?
 And, how can PR and Comms teams tackle the rise in de-influencer content and protect their reputation?

 What are de-influencers?

 De-influencers are people who intentionally reduce their exposure to social media influencers or encourage others to do so.
-They may choose to unfollow or block influencers on social media platforms, avoid sponsored content, or simply ignore influencer recommendations.
-When they have a large social media presence, they can also actively encourage consumers not to engage with a brand that use Influencer PR or marketing tactics – this can undoubtably be bad for brand perception and reach.
-Some de-influencers may be motivated by a desire to reduce their screen time or protect their mental health, while others may simply be sceptical of influencer PR.
+They may choose to unfollow or block influencers on social media platforms, avoid sponsored content.
+Or, simply ignore influencer recommendations.
+When they have a large social media presence, they can also actively encourage consumers not to engage with a brand that use Influencer PR or marketing tactics.
+This can undoubtedly be bad for brand perception and reach.
+Some de-influencers may be motivated by a desire to reduce their screen time or protect their mental health, while others may simply be skeptical of influencer PR.

 And this is not new…

 De-influencers of some kind have been present within the social landscape since the evolution of social media, as part of the advocate vs detractor dynamic.
 Some people like what you do, others do not – both will talk about it.